 - PDF Search Engine

-- Tyndale ebooks (For Tyndale students and faculty only; begin with NetLibrary; see also eBrary and Gale Virtual Reference Library databases)
+- Tyndale ebooks (see also Tyndale's Gale Virtual Reference Library database)

 - Library and Archives Canada (electronic theses /dissertations - Canadian)

 - Networked Digital Library of Theses and Dissertations (open access postgraduate thesis/ dissertations); DART-European E-Thesis Portal.

 - OpenLibrary.org / Archive.org

 - For discipline & course specific resources for theology, see Tyndale's Reading Rooms

 - Zotero is "a free, easy-to-use Mozilla Firefox extension to help you collect, manage, and cite your research sources.
 It lives right where you do your work — in the Web browser itself."
 The Zotero add-on is an easy way to collect references when using the Firefox Web browser.

 Academic eAudio Books

 - Limited number of MP3 downloads; sample: N.T.
 Wright, Henri Nouwen, Karl Barth, C.S.
 Lewis, Augustine, Dorothy Day, Brother Lawrence and others.